 Metalsmithing, photography, bookbinding, and more!
 Campers work independently and collaboratively to produce one-of-a-kind works of art.
 Expand your knowledge of studio art, color theory, and contemporary art theory.
-Jump into hands-on workshops, visit galleries on campus, and participate in fun art-related activities at night.
+Jump into hands-on workshops, visit galleries, and participate in fun art-related activities at night.
 Although campers can commute, we encourage them to stay on campus for a true “college” experience.
 Sessions are designed for both first-timers and experienced artists.
-No high school art experience is required to attend this workshop.
+No experience is required to attend this workshop.
 S.A.W. is a fast-paced, cumulative learning experience for everyone!
 At the end of the workshop, students will display their work for family or friends.

-Make your very own handbound hardcover sketchbook.
+In this workshop you will make their very own handbound hardcover sketchbook.
 We'll cover the entire process, from tearing large sheets of paper to size, folding them, assembling sections & piercing them, constructing cloth-bound covers, and of course binding the whole book together.
-Campers may bring in their own fabric for the book covers—it's a great way to immortalize an old beloved t-shirt (or the like), too worn to be worn anymore.
+Students have the option to bring in their own fabric for the book covers—it's a great way to immortalize an old beloved t-shirt or the like, too worn to be worn anymore.
 Not only will you come home with your very own beautiful handmade book, but you'll also have all the knowledge to make more again in the future.

 Photographic Collage: Inspired by the tradition of portrait-taking, the photographers will take pictures of each other as if they were professionals working in the field.
 Integrating the best images together on a poster will create a collage.